Code-Institute-Submissions/MS1_Buttercup_Lodge/README.md

 I wanted to create a nice, elagant and ease-of-use website that best reflected the subject matter of a bed and breakfast establishment.
 The colours I chose were based on the homepage image of the cottage.
 By using the eyedropper tool in Chrome Dev Tools I was able to select a nice palette.

-The body colour is Ivory, a very pale yellow colour.
+The background colour is Ivory, a very pale yellow colour.
 This Ivory is not hard on the eyes as the use of plain white tends to be.
 I also wanted to get it as close to paper as I could.
 A nice charcoal grey for the body text and headings complimented the Ivory colour.
 The navbar is almost black but again for contrast reasons it's not 100% black.

 ### Body Styles